-The militancy hands justice over to pseudo politicians who judge from people’s courts, controlling popular opinion with image, idea, internet, and an index-finger pointed in judgement against blasphemers of idiotic statements and the ‘isms which encourage them.
+The militancy hands justice over to pseudo politicians who judge from people’s courts, controlling popular opinion with image, idea, internet, and an index-finger pointed in judgement against blasphemers who speak out against idiotic statements, and the ‘isms which encourage them.

 This is not affirmative action.
-It’s the kind of action that motivated support for the Nazis and above that ‘Judas Iscariot, who went to the chief priests and said, “What will you give me if I deliver Jesus over to you?”
+It’s bullying through fear, suspicion and threat.
+The type that coerced people to support the Nazis.
+It incites the same self-serving action as ‘Judas Iscariot, who went to the chief priests and said, “What will you give me if I deliver Jesus over to you?”
 Who in return paid him thirty pieces of silver.
-And from that moment he sought an opportunity to betray him.’
+And from that moment sought an opportunity to betray him.’
 (Matthew 26:14-15/ Mark 14:10-11/ Luke 22:3-6) [ii]

-The same Judas who, as Karl Barth wrote:
+The same Judas who, as the anti-Nazi theologian, Karl Barth wrote:

 ‘Perverted his office [of Apostle] into the exact opposite; placing Jesus under humanity, instead of humanity under Jesus – to deliver Jesus to sinners, not sinners to Jesus…Judas prepared for Jesus the fate of John the Baptist.’ [iii]

 He reserved to himself the right to decide for himself, in the face of Jesus, what the way of apostolic discipleship really involves.